-Sex Education is the huge hit that started streaming on Netflix in January.
+Sex Education is the huge hit that started streaming on Netflix in January 2019.
 And the premise is simple.
 Sex is complicated.
 More so if you're a confused teenager.

 Divorced, she has a teenage son called Otis, played by Asa Butterfield.
 Otis is an awkward, sexually confused but very smart 16 year old.

 Aware that their status at school is way down the pecking order, things change when the resident school bully takes too many viagra and can't get rid of his ‘problem'.

 Maeve is the epitome of cool but is also a social outcast.
 She is the bad-girl of the school but quickly befriends Otis and suggests that with her business skills and his knowledge that they should start a therapy clinic together.

-As a result, nothing is off limits.
+As a result, similar to the Spanish drama Elite, nothing is off limits.
 That said, it is not gratuitous for the sake of it.
-Every episode, and there are eight of them, tackles another weird and wonderful problem.
+Every episode and there are eight of them, tackles another weird and wonderful problem.

 The characters develop as the show goes on and it becomes quite clear that everybody, no matter how good you think they have it, is facing their own set of problems.